Board and Sub Committees

 - Dr Paul Fisher, LBMA Chairman

-Among a range of outside positions he currently chairs the board of trustees at the London Institute of Banking and Finance and he is a visiting professor in economics and finance at Richmond University, the American International University in London.
+Among a range of outside positions he is a Non-Executive Director at the UK Debt Management Office; Senior Associate at the Cambridge Institute for Sustainability Leadership; Senior Research Fellow at the DAFM centre, King’s College Business School; and he is a Visiting Professor in Economics and Finance at Richmond University, the American International University in London.

-- Grant Angwin, President Asahi Refining USA Inc
+- Grant Angwin, President, Asahi Refining USA Inc and LBMA Vice Chairman

 Grant began his career at Johnson Matthey some 30 years ago as an Analytical Chemist at the company's PGM refinery in the UK.
 He moved from the PGM refinery to the gold and silver business in Royston where he held various management positons until the closure of the Royston gold refinery in 2004.
 He relocated to the USA in 2005 where he has held senior management positions within the Johnson Matthey Gold NA division was became responsible of the division in 2011.